bovigo/assert/README.md

 _bovigo/assert_ does not support accessing protected or private properties.
 There's a reason why they are protected or private, and a test should only be against the public API of a class, not against their inner workings.

+### What about the functions defined in _src/main/php/functions.php_?

+These functions exist because my exploration of the more functional approach started by mimicking the existing assertions in PHPUnit.
+Other packages of mine depend on it, but over time they surely will be migrated to not use these functions any more.
+Most likely, this file will be removed some day in the future.
+So my advice is: don't rely on this file being present.